 In prokaryotes the proportion of genes attributed to particular cellular processes varies with the size of the genome.
-More specifically, it has been reported that in many high level functional categories the number of genes in each category scales $N_c$ as a power-law of the genome size (N), i.e. $N_c \sim N^a$ .
+More specifically, it has been reported that in many high level functional categories the number of genes in each category scales N_c as a power-law of the genome size (N), i.e. $N_c \sim N^n$.
 These scaling laws, shaped by the underlying evolutionary processes, shed light on the organization of prokaryotic genomes.
 Nevertheless, in natural environments, bacterial species do not live in an isolated fashion but in forms of bacterial communities whose organizations are shaped by the interplay between species, for instance bacterial symbiosis.
-To a certain extent, a community of many bacterial species work collectively to survive.
+To a certain extent, a community of many bacterial species behaves as a superorganism, where individual species work collectively to survive.
 Toward this end, it is instructive to examine the functional content of the "genomes" of these superorganisms.